Chloe Munro: Secretary DNRE

 A subsequent investigation by the Ombudsman, “A conspiracy between members of the Department of Natural Resources and Environment and of the Department of Justice to defraud the Estate Agents Guarantee Fund” found the attempt represented a conflict of interest and was not ethical.
 The Ombudsman advised two whistle-blowers had come forward to his office which led to his investigation in accordance with ‘public interest disclosures’ under section 50 the Whistle-blowers Protection Act 2001 and launched on 19 June 2002.
 It was later reported that one of the whistleblowers was the Surveyor-General of Victoria, Keith Bell.
-Also, the Surveyor-General had earlier reported his concerns to the Auditor-General who stepped into to prevent it proceeding.
+Also, the Surveyor-General had earlier reported his concerns to the Auditor-General who stepped in to prevent it proceeding.
 The Ombudsman found that the "projectising" of the survey function was little more than a scheme to obtain additional funding, despite already being appropriated.
 The Ombudsman concluded: "Finally, the allegations that arose when this matter was placed under scrutiny ought to stand as a warning to those entrusted with determining the eligibility of applicants and/or programmes for funding from the various Statutory Trust Funds."

 The Ombudsman's report included the respective responses from then DNRE Secretary, Munro and then DoJ Secretary Peter Harmsworth.
 Munro's response on behalf of DNRE did not acknowledge any of the Ombudsman's findings of inappropriate conduct by her department's officials and failed to take any responsibility.
 In contrast, Harmsworth's response on behalf of DoJ did acknowledge the conflict of interest and also acknowledged that his department had failed to provide sufficient information to the Auditor-General to appraise the proposed use of funds that would have been approved by the Expenditure Review Committee of Cabinet (ERCC).

 Sherryl Garbutt was then the Minister for Environment and Conservation, to whom Munro reported.
 Following the 2002 state election, Garbutt lost responsibility for Land Victoria in the revised Bracks Ministry, being replaced by Mary Delahunty, and Munro was no longer the responsible Secretary.